kcoolsae/justin/docs/specs/src/overview.md

 **View personal data** Can see names, email addresses and countries for *all* users (and not only for users of the same country).

+**Register new users** (See also below) Can register new users or validate registrations.
+Possibly distinguished between only for a specific country vs. for any country.

 **Admin** Can assign/revoke privileges to/from users.
 Can reset the system between subsequent workshops.

 {:.note}